grace-notes/website/contents/topics/eternal-security.md

 John 2:1) and also in terms of His continuous advocacy for us (1 John 2:2).
 Our security rests in the prayer and work of God the Son.

-**1 John 2:1,2.**My little children, I am writing these things to you so that you may not sin.
+<blockquote><strong>**1 John 2:1,2.**My little children, I am writing these things to you so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous;

-and He Himself is the propitiation for our sins; and not for ours only, but also for *those of*the whole world.
+and He Himself is the propitiation for our sins; and not for ours only, but also for *those of*the whole world.</blockquote></strong>

 #### The presence of the Holy Spirit brings security.

-**John 14:16.**I will ask the Father, and He will give you another Helper, that He may be with you forever;
+<blockquote><strong>**John 14:16.**I will ask the Father, and He will give you another Helper, that He may be with you forever;

-The Holy Spirit will be with us permanently; since it is eternal, it cannot be terminated.
+The Holy Spirit will be with us permanently; since it is eternal, it cannot be terminated.</blockquote></strong>

 The Holy Spirit’s work if a guarantee of security.
 We are sealed “until the day of redemption”.
 The seal of the Holy Spirit is a sign of possession and protection.
 The seal is described as an “earnest” or “down payment” on a future guarantee of eternal life.

-**Eph.
-1:13,14.**In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise,
+<blockquote><strong>**Eph.
+1:13,14.**In Him, you also, after listening to the message of
+truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise,

 who is given as a pledge of our inheritance, with a view to the redemption of *God’s own*possession, to the praise of His glory.

 **Eph.
 4:30.**Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.

 **2 Cor.
 1:21,22.**Now He who establishes us with you in Christ and anointed us is God,

-who also sealed us and gave *us*the Spirit in our hearts as a pledge.
+who also sealed us and gave *us*the Spirit in our hearts as a pledge.</blockquote></strong>

 #### Believers are in Union with Christ

-**Rom.
+<blockquote><strong>**Rom.
 8:1.**Therefore there is now no condemnation for those who are in Christ Jesus.

 **Eph.
 1:3-6.**Blessed *be*the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly *places*in Christ,

 just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
 In love

 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will,

 to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.

 Union with Christ (positional truth) is irreversible.
-It is ludicrous to think that believers can somehow pop in and out of our position in Christ.
+It is ludicrous to think that believers can somehow pop in and out of our position in Christ.</blockquote></strong>

 ### Topic: Union with Christ